What defines a Spark job’s performance is not when execution happens, but what the optimizer can see.

 The word “lazy” is used to describe at least three different ideas.
 They are related, but they are not the same thing, and the difference matters.

 Lazy evaluation is a semantic property of a language: values are not computed until they are needed.
 Haskell is the canonical example.
-Each computation is local and demand-driven — a thunk fires when its result is required, not before.
+Each computation is local, demand-driven, and memoized — a thunk fires when its result is required, not before, and once evaluated, is not recomputed.

 Deferred execution is a property of an API.
 Operations are recorded but not executed immediately.
 Java’s Stream API works this way: intermediate operations like filter and map are registered, and execution begins only when a terminal operation like collect is invoked.

 The discriminating criterion is scope.
 In lazy evaluation, each thunk is local and demand-driven.
 In DAG compilation, the system sees the entire plan at once and rewrites it globally.
-Deferred execution is a prerequisite for both, but says nothing about what happens between declaration and execution.
+Lazy evaluation implies deferral by its very nature; DAG compilation requires deferred execution as a prerequisite.
+But deferred execution alone says nothing about what happens between declaration and execution.

 What Spark Actually Does

 Spark combines deferred execution and DAG compilation.
 At the API level, transformations are recorded.
-At runtime, Catalyst — Spark’s built-in query optimizer — analyzes the logical plan, optimizes it, produces a physical plan, and hands it to the scheduler.
+At runtime, Catalyst — Spark’s optimizer framework, which this article treats as a query compilation pipeline — analyzes the logical plan, optimizes it, produces a physical plan, and hands it to the scheduler.
 The fact that execution is deferred is not the point; it is a consequence of global compilation.
 Spark delays execution to enable whole-plan optimization.

 The pattern is not unique to Spark.
 No one calls LLVM “lazy” because it transforms source code into IR, optimizes it, and emits machine code.
 The structural property Spark shares with LLVM is that a complete representation of the computation is available before execution begins, and an optimization phase rewrites that representation globally.
-The domains differ — Catalyst operates on relational algebra, LLVM on SSA-form IR — but the architecture is the same: declare, then compile, then execute.
+The domains differ — Catalyst operates on relational algebra, LLVM on SSA-form IR; one optimizes data access patterns, the other optimizes machine code — but the high-level architecture is the same: declare, then compile, then execute.
+Without code generation, this would make Catalyst a query optimizer with a compiler-like architecture — a meaningful but incomplete analogy.
+Tungsten’s Whole-Stage Code Generation closes the gap: the physical plan is compiled to JVM bytecode via Janino, making the compiler analogy not just structural but literal.
 Spark is closer to LLVM than to Haskell.

 The compiler model also explains failures that the “lazy” framing cannot.